 6. What’s the ideal deadline for project completion?

 Chances are, your team isn’t dealing with just one project at a time.
 You’re constantly handling a barrage of requests from various departments or clients.
-And, to effectively prioritize those, you need to know when each project needs to be finished.
+To effectively prioritize those, you need to know when each project needs to be finished.

 Requesters should indicate their desired completion date for the project when submitting the initial request.
 It’s smart to explain that their desired date isn’t a guarantee — it’s dependent on how much work is already on your plate.